MaksymIgnatiev/html7/README.md

 > [!Warning]
-> HTML7 currently cupports only all valid HTML5 tags.
+> HTML7 currently supports only all valid HTML5 tags.
 No magic for now!

 [tl;dr](#how-to-start), bring me to the HTML7 itself.